dijia1124/tuxedo-driver-dkms-for-np60/README.md

 # Tuxedo Driver DKMS for NP60

-This bash script facilitates the installation of the "tuxedo-driver-dkms" package from the AUR, specifically tailored for Clevo NP60 laptops running arch linux.
+This bash script facilitates the installation of the "tuxedo-driver-dkms" package from the AUR, specifically tailored for Clevo NP60 laptops running arch linux, should also work on other new Clevo Laptops that aren't rebranded by Tuxedo.

 ## Usage
 Need have wget installed.